KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Grand Ballroom B

+Memory management in CPython, fast or slow?
+Mark Shannon
+Grand Ballroom B

+Why you, as a Python developer, should learn Rust Daniel Szoke
+Room 104AB

 Leading Without Permission: Building Digital Diaspora as an Afro-Latina Woman in Tech Veronica Rodriguez Viveros
 Room 103ABC

-Why you, as a Python developer, should learn Rust Daniel Szoke
-Room 104AB

 Running Every Street in Paris with Python and PostGIS Vinayak Mehta
 Grand Ballroom A

-Memory management in CPython, fast or slow?
-Mark Shannon
-Grand Ballroom B

-Fall In Love With CSS
-Piper Thunstrom
-Room 103ABC

 Understanding Python's logging: Combine components like Lego blocks! nikkie